-An application and proposal must be submitted at: https://ash.confex.com/ash/2017/fss/cfp.cgi by May 31, 2017.
+The application and a proposal must be submitted through the online submission site by May 31, 2019.
 Incomplete applications will not be reviewed.
 Please pay close attention to each required component of the application.
 Please be as accurate and detailed as possible, as ASH will email information contained in the applications of all accepted programs to all pre-registered attendees on three different occasions.
 Please take all imperative steps to ensure all submitted information is as accurate as possible.
-ASH must be notified of any changes made after submission deadline which includes, but is not limited to, change in the management company, CME provider, corporate supporter(s), speakers, symposium topics, and the title of program.
+ASH must be notified of any changes made after the submission deadline which includes, but is not limited to, change in the organizer, CME Provider, corporate supporter(s), speakers, symposium topics, and the title of the program.

 Applications must be signed by representatives accepting responsibility for the program.
 By signing the application, each representative agrees to take responsibility for the following ASH FSS Guidelines.
-Please designate one contact person with whom ASH should communicate, and who agrees to share information with other program representatives.back to top
+Please designate one contact person with whom ASH should communicate and who agrees to share information with other program representatives.Apply now

 ASH will accept up to two (2) applications from one company as a sole supporter of a symposium.
 ASH does not limit the number of applications of co-supported symposia.
-That is, so long as there are multiple supporting companies on a symposium proposal, there is no longer a limit to the number of applications submitted to ASH for consideration.
+That is, so long as there are multiple supporting companies on a symposium proposal, there is no limit to the number of applications featuring the same organizer, CME Provider, or commercial supporter.
 Please keep in mind that each symposium should be unique and answer an unmet educational need.back to top

 A payment to the American Society of Hematology is associated with each symposium.
 It is necessary that funding be confirmed at the time of submission.
 Applicants are required to submit a letter of agreement from all supporting companies in order for each company to be listed as a co-supporter in promotional materials.
 Each amount is based on the estimated attendance; however, please note that if the actual attendance exceeds the estimate, ASH will re-invoice as necessary.
 No refunds will be made if the attendance is less than anticipated.